 Two sites on the same waterbody may be considered unique and count toward the required nine sites, if the stretches are markedly different in character (e.g. different habitats present, degree of channelization or alteration, riparian areas).

 Logistics and required skills associated with sampling from a boat are significantly different from sampling via wading.
-It is strongly recommended that trainees who plan to sample large rivers or other nonwadeable systems by boat, train by sampling from a boat, at multiple sites
+It is strongly recommended that trainees who plan to sample large rivers or other nonwadeable systems by boat, train by sampling from a boat, at multiple sites.

 Training and Evaluation Activities

 The trainer will discuss, convey, instruct and demonstrate (where applicable) each of the following items, over the course of training events at the nine required sites.
 Once training for an item is completed to satisfaction, the trainer will initial and date the item.
-The trainee will also initial in the appropriate area to signify the item was presented to them and they have received an understanding and competency.
+The trainee will also initial in the appropriate area to signify the item was presented to them and they have achieved an understanding and competency.
 The trainee will then convey and/or demonstrate to the evaluator, in a separate required evaluation event, the mastery of each of the following items.
 Once mastery of an item is demonstrated by the trainee, the evaluator will initial and date the item.
-Following the successful completion of the evaluation event, if the trainee wishes to submit data to DEP, the trainee shall conduct the Habitat Assessment at benchmark proficiency sites, per FA 5720, section 2, and must pass a minimum of three sites (as defined in FA 5720, section 2.6), and may attempt a habitat assessment at up to five established benchmark streams, in order to obtain “Pass” status.
+Following the successful completion of the evaluation event, if the trainee wishes to submit data to DEP, the trainee shall conduct the Habitat Assessment at benchmark proficiency sites, per FA 5720, section 2.
+The trainee must test at three sitesand must pass a minimum of two sites (as defined in FA 5720, section 2.4).
+The trainee may attempt a habitat assessment at up to three additional established benchmark streams, in order to obtain “Pass” status.

 Trainer / Trainee / Evaluator / Signoff Date

-1. Identify the appropriate and applicable SOPs and forms used or referenced for _____/______/______/________
+1. Be familiar with the applicable SOPs and forms used or referenced for _____/______/______/________

 performing a Habitat Assessment.
 This includes DEP-SOP-001/01: